 31 As he finished speaking all these words, the ground that was under them split asunder.
 32 The earth opened her mouth and swallowed them up with their households, all of Korah’s men, and all their goods.
 33 So they, and all that belonged to them went down alive into the pit.
 The earth closed upon them, and they perished from the community.
 34 All Israel that were around them fled at their cry; for they said, “Lest the earth swallow us up also!”
 35 Fire came out from the Lord and consumed the 250 men who offered incense.

 The Censers Reserved for Holy Use

-36 The Lord spoke to Moses, saying, 37 “Speak to Eleazar the son of Aaron the priest, that he take up the censers out of the burning, and scatter the fire away from the camp; for they are holy, 38 even the censers of those who sinned against their own lives.
-Let them be hammered into plates for a covering of the altar, for they offered them before the Lord.
+36 The Lord spoke to Moses, saying, 37 “Speak to Eleazar the son of Aaron the priest, that he take up the censers out of the fire, and scatter the burning coals away from the camp; for the censers are holy.
+38 The censers of those who sinned against their own lives, let them be hammered into plates for a covering of the altar, for they offered them before the Lord.
 Therefore they are holy.
 They shall be a sign to the Israelites.”

 Murmuring and Plague

-41 But the next day, the whole congregation of the Israelites complained against Moses and against Aaron, saying, “You have killed the people of the Lord!”
+41 But the next day, the whole community of Israelites complained against Moses and against Aaron, saying, “You have killed the people of the Lord!”

 42 And it came to pass, when the congregation was assembled against Moses and Aaron, that they looked toward the Tent of Meeting, and the cloud covered it, and the glory of the Lord appeared.
 43 And Moses and Aaron came to the front of the Tent of Meeting.
 44 And the Lord spoke to Moses, saying, 45 “Get away from among this congregation, that I may consume them in a moment!”
 They fell on their faces.